 Create a Killer Resume and Cover Letter

-We often emphasize the significance of a polished CV, but an equally crucial component is a well-crafted cover letter.
-Whether you’re a seasoned professional or a newcomer applying for internships, this is your chance to market yourself to potential employers.
-Dedicate ample time to both your cover letter and CV.
-Here are some starting tips:
+We often emphasize the importance of a polished CV, but a well-crafted cover letter is equally crucial.
+Whether you’re a seasoned professional or a newcomer applying for internships, this is your opportunity to market yourself to potential employers.
+Dedicate ample time to both your cover letter and resume.

 Starting Tips